-A failure to maintain adequate controls to comply with regulations may harm our reputation and adversely affect our business activities, financial condition and results of operations laws, regulations and our internal rules may not be fully effective in preventing all violations.
+A failure to maintain adequate internal controls to comply with regulations may harm our reputation and adversely affect our business activities, financial condition and results of operations

+Our efforts to implement and maintain thorough internal controls for compliance and legal risk management, as well as compliance education programs for our staff, and to prevent violations of applicable laws, regulations and internal rules may not be fully effective in preventing all violations.
 In addition, we engage in a wide range of businesses, and our expansion into new businesses through acquisitions may cause our current internal controls to cease to function adequately.
 If we are unable to implement and maintain robust internal controls to prevent any such violations, we may be subject to sanctions or penalties, which could apply to our officers or employees.
 Such events could adversely affect our business activities, financial condition, results of operations and reputation.
-In such cases, the ORIX Group, or our executives and employees, may be subject to sanctions and penalties, which could adversely affect our business activities, financial condition, results of operations and reputation.